ZeusWPI/aichallenge/README.md

 Each fort has its own garrison.
 These soldiers can be sent to march over a road towards another fort.
 When two hostile armies meet, they will fight.
-Fights will be resolved by subtracting army sizes.
+Fights will be resolved by substracting the smaller army from the larger, of which the (optional) remainder marches on.
 When armies arrive at a fort, they will reinforce the garrison if it is friendly, or fight it when it is hostile.
 When multiple armies arrive at a fort, they will be grouped by player.
 Then, the size of the smallest army will be subtracted from all armies, until only one army